jwunderl/pxt-arcade/docs/courses/csintro1/loops/physics.md

 1. Review the code below
 2. Create the sample code and run the code
-3. Save the code for the task (name it "Race 1")
-4. Notice how the behavior for the two sprites is similar, and how it is different.
+3. Notice how the behavior for the two sprites is similar, and how it is different.

 **note these parts of the code**